thomasgainant/boilerplate_webapp/README.md

 - Change the length of the validity of your authentication token if needed, using the `tokenExpiration` property.
 Outside of this expiration range, logged in users will have to log again for authentication.
 - Change your SMTP email server data in order to be able to get users registered (your app must be able to send emails with a confirmation link).
 - Change the private key `symmetricalEncryption_key` used for symmetric encryption (must be 32 letters long for the default algorithm)
+- Give your Stripe secret key in the `paymentSecretKey` property
+- Give your Stripe webhook secret key in the `paymentFeedbackEndpointSecret` property
+- Change the redirection URLs from Stripe to the frontend when a payment was successfully processed or failed, using the property `paymentSuccessURL` and `paymentCancelURL`

 ### Implementation